sedson/Thesis-Documentation-Workshop/README.md

 1. Managing files with Finder or Bridge
 1. Basic Editing and Color Correcting in Photoshop
-1. Resizing and Exporting from Photoshop
+1. Resizing and Exporting from Bridge

 ## 1 – Managing Files